minerva-university/cs162-test/2023/spring/Scheffler-MW@0230PM/billy-altangerel/billy-altangerel.md

 - AH111
 - NS110U

-I am currently in *SF* and the schedule is messed up! wa
+I am currently in *SF* and the schedule is messed up!